Danny Addy: Salford Red Devils

+Featherstone Rovers

+On 3 November 2023 it was reported that he will join hometown club Featherstone Rovers for 2024.

 Representative career (2013-17)

 2013

 Addy was named as part of the Scotland squad for the 2013 Rugby League World Cup.

 He is a current Scotland International and he scored a try and kicked a goal on his début against Papua New Guinea, in a 2013 Rugby League World Cup warm-up match on 19 October 2013, which ended in a 20-38 loss to the Kumuls.

 Addy featured in the group games against Tonga, Italy (in which he scored a try) and the USA.
 Addy also played in the Quarter-Final against New Zealand.